 Wearable IoMT

-Wearable or on-body Internet of Medical Things devices are connected to a patient's body to record and transmit the patient's health information to remote tracking or monitoring systems.
-These tools can be of two types:
+Wearable or on-body Internet of Medical Things devices attach to the body and continuously transmit health data to remote monitoring systems.
+They fall into two distinct tiers.

 Mobile IoMT